I always knew he was sort of a jerk.

 Wow.
 Imagine the interactive art you could make with this.
 Well done again, Nintendo.

 If you’re ever feeling depressed or low, just play this sound over and over until it makes you feel better.

-deconstructedspecters asked: just wanted to say i fully support this. great project!
+deconstructedspecters said: just wanted to say i fully support this. great project!
 Magritte is my artist of all time and this is the only way to improve upon perfection.